Evolve Your Business

 Gamification translates into 30 more hours per employee per month

-Here at TimeJam, we’ve tested gamification at several different companies, and it has returned highly positive results.
+Here at TimeJam, we’ve tested gamification at several companies, which has yielded highly positive results.

 For example, all the employees at Frankly – a digital agency based in Copenhagen, Denmark – registered an average of 30 more hours per month.